Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:26:04 - Glauber Costa

-I'm not going to go there because I talk a lot, but.
-But essentially it's the same social media stuff.
-Like, we have a free tier, which is different than our product is free.
-So I kind of tolerate that.
-But, like, I don't like free products because, like, it's not free.
+What?
+I'm not going to go there because I talk a lot, but essentially it's the same social media stuff.
+We have a free tier, which is different from saying our product is free, so I kind of tolerate that.
+But I don't like free products because it's not free.

 00:26:18 - Anthony Campolo